-The Shakwak Trench is a 65-kilometer-long valley that trends in a northwest direction and includes Haines Junction at its southern end.
-The valley averages 11 kilometers in width and is situated between the Kluane and Ruby Ranges (Smith et al 2002).
+The Shakwak Trench is a 65-kilometre long valley that trends in a northwest direction and has Haines Junction at its southern end.
+The valley averages 11 kilometres in width and is situated between the Kluane and Ruby Ranges (Smith et al 2002).
 A section of the Alaska Highway runs though the bottom of the Trench north of Haines Junction.
 Topography, wind dynamics and vegetation are strong influencing factors in fire spread patterns for Haines Junction, particularly under extreme fire conditions.
 The Trench is located in the path of the prevailing southwesterly wind that would direct the typical trajectory of a forest fire towards Haines Junction.
-Large valleys perpendicular to the Shakwak Trench (Alsek, Slims and Jarvis valleys) funnel katabatic1 and glacial winds that can cause intense but brief windstorms (Francis 1996).
-The Alsek valley, as elsewhere described, has been subject to heavy spruce beetle attack and, as a result, has a higher proportion of flammable fuels contributed by the high mortality of dead spruce, and therefore presents a higher fire risk.
+Large valleys perpendicular to the Shakwak Trench (Alsek, Slims and Jarvis Valleys) funnel katabatic and glacial winds that can cause brief but intense windstorms (Francis 1996).
+The Alsek Valley, as elsewhere described, has been subject to heavy spruce beetle attack and, as a result, has a higher proportion of flammable fuels contributed by the high mortality of dead spruce.
+It therefore presents a higher fire risk.
 These strong wind events may be important considerations during a fire event in the area, particularly under extreme conditions.
-Refer to Figure x for a display of wind patterns influencing Haines Junction.
+Refer to Figure 4 for a display of wind patterns influencing Haines Junction.

-1A katabatic wind is considered a drainage wind that carries high-density air downward using the force of gravity.
-High density cold air can develop over ice sheets, such as those in the Kluane Icefields.
+A katabatic wind is considered a drainage wind that carries high-density air downward using the force of gravity.
+High-density cold air can develop over ice sheets, such as those in the Kluane Icefields.

-Figure 3.
+Figure 4.
 Winds Directed to Haines Junction